One thing I know for sure–turning in a boring, generic resume with your law school application will do nothing to improve your chances for admission.

 Take as much time with your law school resume as you would for applying to your dream job.

-Make your resume the best it can be.
 Do that and you will impress every person that reads it.

 Business people graphic by Karen Arnold.